indolering/nmc-graphics/README.md

 This is a repo for visual collateral (logos, badges, etc) for Namecoin.
 Branding guidelines and other extensions are being worked on.
 Feel free to experiment and expand on the designs, shading would be a good place to start.

-If you are a professional design, we would like to go through a throrough design process and build a visual identity for Namecoin.
+If you are a professional design, we would like to go through a thorough design process and build a compelling visual identity for Namecoin.

 | ![Logo](https://raw.github.com/indolering/nmc-graphics/master/png/250/nmc-coinage-front.png) |      ![Logo](https://raw.github.com/indolering/nmc-graphics/master/png/250/nmc-coinage-back.png) |
 | :-----------: | -----------: |